- Poitiers campus entrance ©Stéphanie Samper

 - Students in the Gabriel Garcia Marquez Library ©Stéphanie Samper

 The Poitiers campus was established in 2001 as the Undergraduate College's Europe-Latin America campus.

-A regional specialisation on South America, Spain and Portugal
+A regional specialisation on Latin America, Spain and Portugal

 In conjunction with the multidisciplinary programme in the social sciences common to the entire Undergraduate College, students have the opportunity to focus on the political, geopolitical and economic issues of Latin America, in a comparative perspective with the EU, particularly the Iberian peninsula.

 The programme is taught mainly in French, with some courses in English and Spanish.
 Students explore Latin America's history and contemporary questions such as democratic issues, how economies are integrating into the globalised economy, urban development, and regional and continental integration.

 Students can also study the two main languages of the geographic area: Spanish and Portuguese.

 - First Year, semester 1 (fr.)

 - Second Year, semester 4 (fr.)

 Please download: Poitiers campus calendar (PDF in French, 62 Ko).